thoughtspot/thoughtspot.github.io/_appliance/azure/launch-an-instance.md

    - To see the private IP click Networking (below SETTINGS on the left side of the screen).

 2. Connect to the VM via SSH, using the private key provided for the admin user.

-   - You must file a support ticket to obtain this private key; it is necessary for the first login.
-   - This key is different from the credentials and|or private keys supplied in earlier steps, which do not work in this context.

 3. Update the password for both the `admin` and the `thoughtspot` users.